cfrg/draft-irtf-cfrg-ristretto255/README.md

-# The ristretto255 Group
+# The ristretto255 and decaf448 Groups

-This is the working area for the CFRG Internet-Draft, "The ristretto255 Group".
+This is the working area for the CFRG Internet-Draft, "The ristretto255 and decaf448 Groups".

 ## Building the Draft